rojberr/my-dev-site-3/README.md

   - [ ] - Add links to live versions
   - [ ] - Add links to youtube videos
 - [ ] - Remove unnecessary files / assets
+- [ ] - Take some picture of myself and my work and upload them to fitting sections